surajrv35/Algorithmic-Aspects-of-Telecommunication-Networks/README.md

 Step 2: Run the application</br>
 `python app.py`</br>

-Step 3: Visit the localhost from your browser</br>
+Step 3: Visit the localhost from your browser to upload file securely on cloud with hybrid cloud cryptograpy</br>

-Step 4: Enjoy :)